 Good leaders know when a transition is coming and work to provide a clear roadmap

 for the future.
 Transitions at the state level are felt even more acutely these days with staff turnover, retiring leadership, and 2018 gubernatorial elections on the horizon in 36 states.
 Ascend Fellows Reggie Bicha, executive director of the Colorado Department of Human Services, and Roxane White, Morgridge Innovator in Residence, discuss best practices for maintaining 2Gen momentum through transition.
 This brief is part of our Solutions Series (February 2018)

 As hundreds of organizations and dozens of states around the country explore two-generation (2Gen) approaches, Ascend at the Aspen Institute, the national 2Gen hub, is documenting and sharing the lessons of field leaders.
 This brief from our 2Gen Toolbox focuses on a leading community model, the United Way, and how United Ways are leveraging their community leadership roles and funding portfolios to achieve better outcomes for children and families through a 2Gen approach.
-(January 2018)
+This brief is part of our Solutions Series (January 2018)

 New 2-pager on Ascend Network efforts in Colorado.
 November 2017.

 This report leads with 5 principles policymakers should consider when designing evaluation plans for their 2Gen efforts:

 - Measure and account for outcomes for both children and parents;

 - Embed learning and evaluation in policy design and systems development;